 Faith Sussman.
 He is survived by his devoted wife of 28 years Joan Davis and adoring daughters Emily and Sarah of Clarks Summit, PA; cherished brother Paul Davis of Venice, CA; dear cousin Sherrill King; loving stepsister Sharon Springel of Gloucester, England; beloved sister-in-law Debbie and husband Rob Cohen of Oceanside, NY; beloved sister-in-law Beth and husband Jon Barnes of Basalt, CO; and nephews Kyle and Jake Cohen and Jason and Daniel Barnes.

 A graveside service will be held on Tuesday at 1 p.m. in Temple Hesed Cemetery, Dunmore, by Rabbi Daniel Swartz.
 All those attending are asked to follow current safety guidelines by

 wearing a mask and social distancing.

 Those family and friends unable to attend are invited to the funeral home’s Facebook page where Mark’s funeral service can be viewed via livestream.

 Friends will be received during shiva on Tuesday and Wednesday from 3-5 p.m. in person outdoors at the family home with masks, and Thursday from 3-5 p.m. via Zoom.

 Donations in lieu of flowers can be made to MAZON - A Jewish Response to Hunger (https://mazon.org/) in Mark’s honor.

-To send flowers to the family or plant a tree in memory of Mark Joseph Davis, Ph.
-D., please visit our floral store.
+To send flowers to Mark Joseph Davis, Ph.
+D.'s family, please visit our floral store.